 14. Meditation and mindfulness

 Mindfulness involves being aware of the body, how it is feeling, and any changes that may signal an approaching flare.
 It also involves being aware of any situations that may cause unnecessary stress.
-Meditation can help manage pain and stress.
+Meditation can help people manage pain and stress.

 15. Apple cider vinegar